imaashishlk/dat550/README.md

 # dat550
 Project as on DAT550 - Data Mining and Deep Learning

+**_We used Google Collab in deriving the final file.
+The initial cells used in linking the Google Drive and visualizing the directory can be ignored._**

 This project is the implementation of Fake News Detection using Snopes and Politifact Data in which we use different methods in generating or detecting the news as either a real or fake ones.
 The packages used in the methods and the way to interpret is shown below.

 **Packages Used:**